bitpwr/qaketool/README.md

 <path>/sdk/platform-tools/adb install -r <buildFolder>/build/outputs/apk/<name>.apk
 ```

-## Cross compile and include other libraries
+## Cross compile and include other libraries - OBSOLETE

 It is possible to compile third party library as described above but sometimes
 it is better to use the NDK to generate a dedicated